 Discover the story of the northernmost natural stand of baldcypress trees on the east coast at Trap Pond’s Baldcypress Nature Center.
 You’ll find programs for park guests of all ages and learn about the history of one of Delaware’s original state parks.

 Nanticoke River Nature Preserve – is located along Butler Mill Branch, a tributary of the Nanticoke River.
 It is comprised of upland forest and Atlantic White Cedar.

 Amenities: Loop Trail (pedestrian only).
 Parking along road.

 Acreage: 23 acres

 Do you love arts and crafts?
 This is the camp for you.
 Enjoy adventures around the park to draw inspiration for your works of art.
-Paint pictures, do a variety of crafts, and even build a birdhouse to take home.
+Paint, sculpt and craft.

 This camp focuses on the wide array of creatures that live here at Trap Pond.
 Learn how to effectively and safely view and observe the many types of wildlife at Trap Pond State Park.